enisze/reddit-mcp/README.md

 3. Restart Claude Desktop

 That's it!
-Claude can now interact with Reddit through two tools:
+Claude can now search Reddit through the `search_posts` tool.

-- `post_comment`: Post a comment to a subreddit
-- `search_posts`: Search for posts in a subreddit

 ## Example Usage

 Try asking Claude:
-- "Can you post a comment saying 'Great post!' to the programming subreddit?"
 - "Can you search for posts about 'artificial intelligence' in the MachineLearning subreddit?"
 - "Search for the top 10 posts about 'Claude AI' in the artificial subreddit"
+- "Find recent discussions about 'programming best practices' in the programming subreddit"

 ## Environment Variables

 - `REDDIT_CLIENT_ID`: Your Reddit app's client ID
 - `REDDIT_CLIENT_SECRET`: Your Reddit app's client secret
-- `REDDIT_USERNAME`: Your Reddit username
-- `REDDIT_PASSWORD`: Your Reddit password
 - `REDDIT_USER_AGENT`: User agent string (optional, defaults to "reddit-mcp-server/1.0.0")

 ## Development